Ultraviolet radiation in medicine, devices, indications, methods. The use of ultraviolet irradiation in children and adults

 • Protect your eyes with fitted glasses.

-• Protect your little ones: this is especially important.
+• Protect your little ones: This is especially important.

 Myths and reality